 All customers can base their physical natural gas price on the NYMEX.
 Many customers find that it is transparent because they can at any time access NYMEX prices online.
 The NYMEX can be referenced as the general value of natural gas at a point in time while the local cost of gas is more specific to the region’s supply and demand, weather and other factors; this is where basis price comes in.

 Basis is the price differential between the NYMEX (the general benchmark) and the local cost of gas (the specific location).
 It is often mistaken with transport, but transport is only one of multiple factors that can play into basis pricing.
 Basis includes your physical costs for transportation, fuel, storage and local production, and because it is calculated as a price differential, it is possible to have a negative price.

 The commodity (or NYMEX) plus basis equals the total gas price.
 The ability to lock or float these price components independently helps to give customers options in how they choose to manage price risk over time.

 Gas Purchasing Strategies

 Many businesses and organizations have shifted their focus from more than just price.
-Strategic risk management of both NYMEX and basis costs helps support long-term budget certainty and minimize uncertainty.
+Strategic risk management of both NYMEX and basis costs helps support long-term budget certainty and protects against price volatility.
 We commonly see customers employing three primary price instruments–Fixing, Floating, and Managing–to build their strategy, and it is common for customers to use more than one at a time.